MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 Das Hemd - the shirt
 Das Kleid - the dress
 Das Sakko - the Jacket
-Such (e/ t / st / en) - is looking for
+Such (e/ t / st / en) - am looking for (3 words, include the word For)
 	Was suchen Sie
 	Minh, suchst du ein Kleid
 Das Schal - the scraf